mdeand/language-design/doc/Foundational Concepts/Metaprogramming.md

   provide custom syntax for a DSL, and give their users the power to safely and deeply integrate with the host application.

+- **The Source of Truth:** To manage this power and prevent the "diaspora" problem seen with other powerful meta-languages, RML's extensibility is managed by an explicit, static configuration layer: [[Modules]].
+Each module's definition file declares which language extensions are active, providing a clear boundary for RML's dynamic capabilities and making the language's syntax predictable and composable on a per-project basis.

 Ribbon's metaprogramming story is not an afterthought or an ad-hoc collection of tools.
 RML is a deliberate attempt to create a "best of all worlds" system: a unified, powerful, and ergonomic language for writing code